David Rodan: AFL career

-Richmond (2001 - 2006)
+Richmond (2001–2006)

 Rodan was recruited by AFL club Richmond at the end of 2001 at pick 33.
 He played every game for two years (from his debut in 2002), and was nominated for the AFL Rising Star award in his debut season and kicked 17 goals of which three were nominated for the Goal of the Year award.

 Playing for Richmond, he played as a small crumbing forward along with Andrew Krakouer in the early part of his career.

-He became an Australian citizen in September 2002 in order to get a passport to travel to London, England to participate in an Australian Football Exhibition Match against Essendon as his Fijian passport had expired.
+He became an Australian citizen in September 2002 in order to get a passport to travel to London, England, to participate in an Australian Football Exhibition Match against Essendon, as his Fijian passport had expired.

 After the retirement of Matthew Knights, Rodan shifted into the midfield.

 He did not participate in the 2005 regular season due to a severe knee injury.
 Rodan made a return to league football in 2006, but was delisted at the end of the season, first hearing of his sacking at the club's best and fairest function via an impromptu speech from captain Kane Johnson.

-Port Adelaide (2007 - 2012)
+Port Adelaide (2007–2012)

 Rodan was given a career lifeline when he was drafted by Port Adelaide with the final selection of the 2006 AFL draft.

 Rodan did not miss a game in the 2007 season, which meant he played in the 2007 AFL Grand Final.
-He received six Brownlow Medal votes at the 2007 medal count including a best on ground 3 votes for his round 12 performance, putting him in the top 60 players in the competition.
+He received six Brownlow Medal votes at the 2007 medal count including a best-on-ground three votes for his round 12 performance, putting him in the top 60 players in the competition.

+In a 2008 game against the Western Bulldogs, Rodan kicked what would have otherwise been a brilliant snap-shot goal and began to celebrate—the only problem being that it was towards the Bulldogs' goals and consequently was marked down as a rushed behind for the Bulldogs.

 Rodan ruptured an anterior cruciate ligament in a training injury in December 2009 and was expected to miss the entire 2010 season.
 However, following ligament augmentation and reconstruction surgery, which replaced the torn ligament with one made of polyester fibres, Rodan was able to play in round six, 2010.

 Melbourne (2013)

 Rodan was traded to the Melbourne Football Club on 25 October 2012.
-Port Adelaide had initially stated that he had been delisted, but had not formally lodged the paperwork with the AFL allowing a trade to be made between Port Adelaide and Melbourne.
-He was traded for Pick no. 88 in the 2012 AFL Draft.
+Port Adelaide had initially stated that he had been delisted, but had not formally lodged the paperwork with the AFL, allowing a trade to be made between Port Adelaide and Melbourne.
+He was traded for Pick no. 88 in the 2012 AFL draft.